shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

 class EchoApiImpl extends EchoApi {
   override def echo(message: String, callback: JsonRpcFunction1[String, Unit]): Unit = {
     callback(message)
-    callback.dispose() // Dispose the function when you no longer need it }
+    callback.dispose() // Dispose the function when you no longer use it.
+  }
 }